Best Compressor Pedal Expert Guide (2024)

 Pedalboard Space

 Once you have more than a couple of pedals, pedalboard real estate becomes a prime concern.
 Having a pedalboard can be a lifesaver because it makes your pedals easier to activate, which is really important during a live performance.
-However, a pedalboard is a finite space so there’s a limit to how many pedals you can fit on it.
+However, a pedalboard is a finite space so there’s a limit to how many pedals and cable connection wires you can fit on it.

-Because of this, some musicians go for a mini compressor pedal with a smaller footprint.
+Because of this, some musicians go for a mini compressor kind of pedal with a smaller footprint.
 The only real thing you lose with a smaller pedal is that you don’t have quite as many parameters (knobs) to play with, so the tones you can get out of them is a bit more limited.
 But believe it or not, a good mini pedal can perform just as well as their bigger counterparts.
 This is especially true with compressor pedals, because many compressors only have two parameters in the first place (the legendary MXR DynaComp is a perfect example of this).
+This means that you don't have to worry if you're looking for a compact compressor pedal among the best deals.

 Does a compressor pedal make you sound better?

 While it's not meant for tone improvement, you get dynamic uniformity (less peaks and valleys) from it, which makes your sound more pleasing overall.
 In addition to that, it adds sustain and can be used to add more punch to your sound.
-All these advantages make compressor pedals a must have, especially if you play multiple styles.
+All these advantages have made many pros at home with compressor pedals, especially those you play multiple styles.

 True Bypass vs. Buffered Output